MysteryDash/Offline-PS4-Remote-Play/README.md

 ## Getting started

 For various reasons, I can't give you the patched executable.
 However, I can still tell you how to patch it yourself.

+### [QUICKLY MADE FULLY AUTOMATED PATCH]

+You can just download and run [PS4 Remote Play Patcher.exe](PS4 Remote Play Patcher.exe).
+If the software can't find the Remote Play by itself it'll ask you to specify its location.
+Once that is done, the software will patch the Remote Play (with the latest patch available) and create a backup of your original RemotePlay in case something goes wrong.

+### [MANUAL PATCH]

 You will need to download [xdelta](https://github.com/jmacd/xdelta-gpl/releases) as well as the [RemotePlay.patch](RemotePlay.patch) and put them next to your RemotePlay.exe.
 Execute the following command :